robertmand/FAIR-DaSH/_episodes/ep1.md

 - Further reading demonstrating the benefits of FAIR:
 [A European Commission report in 2018](https://op.europa.eu/en/publication-detail/-/publicationd375368c-1a0a-11e9-8d04-01aa75ed71a1/language-en), considers the detrimental effects of not complying with FAIR principles and details the negative impact on research activities, collaboration, and innovation
 - [EMBL-EBI report in 2020](https://op.europa.eu/en/publication-detail/-/publicationd375368c-1a0a-11e9-8d04-01aa75ed71a1/language-en) shows how data sharing enabled the acceleration of COVID-19 > research to meet the challenges of the pandemic.
-## What is meant by FAIRification and FAIRness of data?
+**What is meant by FAIRification and FAIRness of data?**
 **FAIRification** is the process of making your data FAIR.
 In other words, if you add metadata along with your data and share it, you are FAIRifying your data.
 We will take you through data FAIRification, in detail, later in this course but to put this into context now: by providing metadata along with your data when it is shared, you are FAIRifying your data.
 The term **FAIRness** refers to the extent to which your data follows FAIR principles.
 A common misconception is to think that for data to be FAIR it needs to be open.
 FAIR data and oOpen data are different

-## Open science and FAIR
+**Open science and FAIR**

-**The Open Data handbook states**
+The Open Data handbook states
-Open data is …. “data that can be freely used, reused and redistributed by anyone.”
+Open data is “data that can be freely used, reused and redistributed by anyone.”
 Hence, “Open data” refers to access without restriction.
 While The term “open as possible, closed as necessary” is used commonly when describing FAIR data.
 However, it is important to note, noting that most FAIR data is open without restriction, though FAIR data doesn’t require to be open and its access can be restricted.but access can be restricted in some cases.
 So long as the conditions of access are given, the data remain FAIR even though not open.
 The key is in thething is that there should be enough metadata – for a human or computer should be able to find the condition of access expressed in an explicit manner.